manussekhar/German_Notes/Alphabets/B.md

 bis ; to
 bis bald ; see you soon
 Beispiele ; examples
-Buchtabe; letter of the alp
+Buchtabe; letter of the alphabet